The Voice UK 2020 – who have the coaches picked for their teams?

 Blaize

-The 21-year-old received the celebration began for Meghan together with her model of Jax Jones’ Instruction.
+The 21-year-old bought the social gathering began for Meghan together with her model of Jax Jones’ Instruction.

 Aoife & Katie